AdobeDocs/experience-platform.en/help/catalog/privacy.md

 When creating job requests in the API, any `userIDs` that are provided must use a specific `namespace` and `type` depending on the data store they apply to.
 IDs for the [!DNL Data Lake] must use "unregistered" for their `type` value, and a `namespace` value that matches one the [privacy labels](#privacy-labels) that have been added to applicable datasets.

 In addition, the `include` array of the request payload must include the product values for the different data stores the request is being made to.
-When making requests to the [!DNL Data Lake], the array must include the value "aepDataLake".
+When making requests to the [!DNL Data Lake], the array must include the value `aepDataLake`.

 The following request creates a new privacy job for the [!DNL Data Lake], using the unregistered "email_label" namespace.
 It also includes the product value for the [!DNL Data Lake] in the `include` array: